Part 1: the timeline

 “Then again, it might already be here,” Matoro said.

-The Toa of Water ran right for them, seemingly running through the air.
-All four Matoran grabbed the staff in her hands as she ran past.
+All four Matoran grabbed the ball of energy as it zoomed past.
 Then, suddenly, none of them were there anymore.

 Talvi knew something was seriously wrong, though it took him a moment to realize what.
 Then it hit him: the surroundings were red, not blue.